 - If you have a sprinkler system, you will need to blow out the lines to protect them from freezing.
 Click for more info on sprinkler blow outs.

-Don’t forget to prepare your home for winter too.
+Don’t forget to prepare your home for winter as well!

 - In late autumn (in Central Oregon this is typically the end of October), shut off outdoor faucets.
 Do this by shutting off the inside valve and opening the outside valve.
 This will allow any water to drain.